hexil-org/hexer/docs/hexil_state_notation.md

 # HSN: Hexil State Notation

 HSN consists of multiple parts.
-The parts by whitespace.
+The parts muts be separated by whitespace and must occur in the same order as in the document.

 ## Static